How To Manufacture Desire

 The reward step of the process is one of the most intricate and needs to be carefully planned.
 It isn’t easy enough to give a predictable reward, it must be a variable reward.
 If you gave a person a box, and there is a minimal reward inside that was continually the same, they would quickly take the box for granted and lose interest.
 If the box occasionally threw out a larger more exciting reward, then that changes everything.

 Creating intrigue puts customers into an intense hunting state of mind.
 This makes desire become the guiding force.
 As a variable reward system, it can form some of the strongest habits.
-With the examples of Facebook or Pinterest, it is the fact that the rewarding content is different with each visit.
+With the examples of Facebook or Pinterest, it is the fact that rewarding content is different with each visit.
 It is not predictable, and, therefore, it creates a need to visit more often to get greater rewards and the user’s next big “hit”.

 Most habit-forming processes finish with the reward and create a short loop.
 The key to manufacturing desire is the investing phase.
 This step has two main goals.
 Firstly the company wants the customer to have a high chance of passing through the process again and again.
-Secondly is to use the dopamine reward state to push customers into parting with some cash, time, data, effort or social capital.
+Secondly is to use the dopamine reward state to push customers into parting with some cash, time, data, effort, or social capital.

 The difference between most sales pitches is that with manufacturing desire the investment will improve the service.
-In terms of online companies, it comes in virtual assets, learning about new features and inviting other users.
+In terms of online companies, it comes in virtual assets, learning about new features, and inviting other users.
 The company uses each investment to make the trigger even more attractive.
 This will eventually result in the reward being more exciting with every pass the customer takes through the hook process.

 Habit design is a powerful tool and should be utilized carefully.
 It can create a whole range of entertaining parts of a person’s lift and healthy routines.
 It can, however, be used to create extremely damaging and wasteful addictions.

 Whether it is right or not to use is certainly an important question but one that has to be answered while also remembering that the technique is already here and is here to stay.
 The benefits for companies are just too great, including greater access to the collection of customer data.
-The combination of access, speed and data creates a whole range of types of habit-forming triggers.
+The combination of access, speed, and data create a whole range of types of habit-forming triggers.

 With such a powerful effect, it is clear how important it is for a company to understand the hook process and how to utilize it successfully.
-Equally the average customer needs to know precisely how these processes work in order to prevent excessive and unwanted manipulation.
+Equally, the average customer needs to know precisely how these processes work in order to prevent excessive and unwanted manipulation.

 Being able to manufacture desire is what will differentiate between companies that succeed and those that fail in the future.
-This is especially true to those that can build a service around especially attractive internal triggers that don’t require any need for further marketing or external triggers.
+This is especially true for those that can build a service around especially attractive internal triggers that don’t require any need for further marketing or external triggers.

 By following the four-step process can help any company to create a successful hook based product.
 For the customer, being aware of the processes will help to keep this powerful technique from being put into the hands of companies that are profiting off of damaging habits.